Klipper3d/klipper/docs/Config_Reference.md

 #   Time (in seconds) to run the fan at full speed when either first
 #   enabling or increasing it by more than 50% (helps get the fan
 #   spinning).
 The default is 0.100 seconds.
-#off_below: 0.0
+#min_power: 0.0
-#   The minimum input speed which will power the fan (expressed as a
+#   The minimum input power which will power the fan (expressed as a
 #   value from 0.0 to 1.0).
-When a speed lower than off_below is
-#   requested the fan will instead be turned off.
-This setting may be
-#   used to prevent fan stalls and to ensure kick starts are
-#   effective.
 The default is 0.0.
 #
-#   This setting should be recalibrated whenever max_power is adjusted.
-#   To calibrate this setting, start with off_below set to 0.0 and the
+#   To calibrate this setting, start with min_power=0 and max_power=1
-#   fan spinning.
-Gradually lower the fan speed to determine the lowest
+#   Gradually lower the fan speed to determine the lowest
 #   input speed which reliably drives the fan without stalls.
 Set
-#   off_below to the duty cycle corresponding to this value (for
+#   min_power to the duty cycle corresponding to this value (for
 #   example, 12% -> 0.12) or slightly higher.
 #tachometer_pin:
 #   Tachometer input pin for monitoring fan speed.
 A pullup is generally